Home Planning & Renovations

 The fast pace of life in NYC means most of us don’t have the time to sit and soak in a tub.
 So, it’s no surprise that a tub to shower conversion has become a hot trend in 2017.
 One of the most popular requests we get from our New York City clients is transforming their unused tubs into a luxurious shower.

 Whether motivated by the lack of time to actually sit and take a bath or an interest in lowering costs, swapping your a tub to shower conversion is the perfect solution.
 By remodeling your tub into a shower, you’ll open up a world of possibilities to customize your design.
-From tiles to shower benches, and a wide variety of hardware the options are endless.
+From tiles to shower benches, and a wide variety of hardware, the options are endless.

 With additional options to tailor your design, you can install storage which will make your bathroom more functional.
-Converting a tub to shower will also require less parts than a typical tub would.
+Converting a tub to shower will also require fewer parts than a typical tub would.
 Fewer parts equals fewer chances for things to break.
 Using a shower, you will actually be using less water and therefore, your water bill will be lower too.

 Below, find three examples of bath to shower renovations done by MyHome.
+Check them out to see what kind of shower conversions you have as an option!

 Tub to Shower Conversion Example #1: